aggellos2001/aggellos2001/README.md

 ### 📚 What I am currently learning

-🎓 I am planning to graduate from university the following June/July 2023.
-Currently studying for my bachelor's degree in [Computer Science at the University of Thessaly in the Department of Digital Systems.](https://ds.uth.gr/en/home/)
+🎓 I am planning to graduate in June/July 2023 from [the Department of Digital Systems.](https://ds.uth.gr/en/home/)

 ### 📫 How to reach me